culshoefer/codeCurriculum-gitbook/README.md

 Throughout the course, we aim to move to PyGame as quickly as possible while still being able to understand what is going on.
 This is because we believe that students can get quite frustrated quickly if concepts are not properly introduced.
 At the same time, it means that the learning curve is steep.
 Finally, this is why this curriculum is intended for **16 years and up**.

 Continuing in this manner, we do not understand this project to be about theoretical digressions.
-We want to keep it close to the application, without any additional distraction.
+We want to keep it close to the application, without any additional distraction (apart from the occasional motivational funny picture to loosen up).
 As the audience is quite old, we do not want to include a framework story, but keep it to the topic and provide guidance throughout.
 From our perspective, in this age, it is more about **discovering your own capabilities** rather than adapting the given framework.
 In our opinion students should not be expected to jump directly into coding.

 From our own experience, it is very hard to come up with good project ideas by oneself.
 This is why we include a third and fourth chapter that gradually builds up knowledge and student expectation on how to think about problems and gradually lays the responsibility for program design in the hands of the student.